peixetlift/Peixetlift.github.io/about.md

 ---
 ## [](#header-2)About me

-I'm just a student who likes CyberSec.
+I'm just a curious student.

 -**@Peixetlift**